 Can the IUD hurt my partner?

 The IUD shouldn’t hurt your partner.
-You may have heard that the IUD strings can bother partners while having sex, but most partners can’t even feel the strings.
-If your partner can feel the strings, and that bothers them, your healthcare provider might be able to trim them.
-Plus, they usually soften over time.
+The IUD strings can bother you or your partner while having sex, but most people can’t even feel the strings.
+If your partner can feel the strings, and that bothers them, your health care provider might be able to trim them (but they can’t make them any longer).
+Plus, they usually soften over time, so you could try waiting it out.

 Want to learn more?